WELCOME TO CAROLINA CONCEPTIONS FERTILITY

 Yes.
 The Practice Committees of the American Society for Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART) have released new practice guidelines that remove the “experimental” label from oocyte preservation (egg freezing).
 “Although data are limited, no increase in chromosomal abnormalities, birth defects, and developmental deficits have been reported in the offspring born from cryopreserved oocytes when compared to pregnancies from conventional IVF/ICSI and the general population.
 Evidence indicates that oocyte vitrification and warming should no longer be considered experimental.”
 October, 2012

-Though no longer needed, Carolina Conceptions has had Institutional Review Board (IRB) approval since 2010 to perform egg freezing on a trial basis.
-Carolina Conceptions has ongoing pregnancies and deliveries with patients who conceived with the use of frozen eggs.
+Though no longer needed, Carolina Conceptions Fertility has had Institutional Review Board (IRB) approval since 2010 to perform egg freezing on a trial basis.
+Carolina Conceptions Fertility has ongoing pregnancies and deliveries with patients who conceived with the use of frozen eggs.

-At Carolina Conceptions, we complete a blood test to determine a patient’s approximate egg reserve after an egg freeze consult.
+At Carolina Conceptions Fertility, we complete a blood test to determine a patient’s approximate egg reserve after an egg freeze consult.
 If the results are extremely low, we will recommend the patient not complete the egg freeze process because there are too few eggs to harvest.
 A low or borderline egg reserve may not produce many eggs at a time, and might require multiple cycles of treatment to accumulate a good number of eggs to freeze.

-The average age range of women coming to Carolina Conceptions for egg freezing is typically in their 30’s.
+The average age range of women coming to Carolina Conceptions Fertility for egg freezing is typically in their 30’s.
 If you are considering freezing your eggs, we recommend you don’t wait.
 Fertility success is most dependent on maternal age.
 Therefore, the younger you are starting this process, the more likely you will have success later in life when you are ready to start a family.
 Success rates are best when women freeze eggs before the age of 35.

 1. Young women who have either not found the right partner, or are currently career focused